kwojcicki/amazon-dax-client-v3/test/DEV_NOTES.md

 You probably don't need/want to be looking at this :) notes to myself for developing this middleware dumpster fire

-mkdir ./node_modules/amazon-dax-client-sdkv3/
-mkdir ./node_modules/amazon-dax-client-sdkv3/src/
-mkdir ./node_modules/amazon-dax-client-sdkv3/generated-src/
-cp ../src/* ./node_modules/amazon-dax-client-sdkv3/src/
-cp ../generated-src/* ./node_modules/amazon-dax-client-sdkv3/generated-src/
-cp ../package.json ./node_modules/amazon-dax-client-sdkv3/
+Split terminal (main library and test)

-npm run build
+npm run build && npm link

+npm link amazon-dax-client-sdkv3

 operation not allowed add kms to DaxtoDDB role